zacanger/niddesa/text/generated-translations/cullaniddesa/12-chinese-google.md

-……(Omitted) the darkness of pollution, the darkness that destroys ignorance, after showing (to see) the light of wisdom, after knowing the desire for things, after giving up on the desire for pollution, he wins, defeats, overwhelms, End, crush, walk, stay, act, turn, guard, survive, and survive.”
+……(Omitted) the darkness of pollution, the darkness that destroys ignorance, after showing (to see) the light of wisdom, after knowing the desire for things, after giving up on the desire for pollution, he wins, defeats, overwhelms, End, crush, walk, stay, act, turn, guard, survive, and survive."
 The shining sun shines on the earth.

 "The one who is broadly wise is the one who is less wise": "I am the one who is